Avirup-CS/Internet-Status-Checker/README.md

 # Internet-Status-Checker
 An internet status checker is a tool that monitors and reports the current connectivity and performance of your internet connection.
+<a href="https://github.com/Avirup-CS/Internet-Status-Checker">click here<a> to check performance of your internet connection.